Kabuki SyndromeSymptoms, Doctors, Treatments, Advances & More

 When Kabuki syndrome is caused by variants in the KMT2D gene, it is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.

-Siddharth Banka practices in Manchester, United Kingdom.
+Siddharth Banka practices practicing medicine in Manchester, United Kingdom.
 Mr. Banka is rated as an Elite expert by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Kabuki Syndrome, Increased Head Circumference, Robinow Syndrome, and Cortical Dysplasia.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Kabuki Syndrome, Increased Head Circumference, Robinow Syndrome, and Achalasia Microcephaly Syndrome.

-Giuseppe Merla practices in Foggia, Italy.
+Giuseppe Merla practices practicing medicine in Foggia, Italy.
 Mr. Merla is rated as an Elite expert by MediFind in the treatment of Kabuki Syndrome.
-His top areas of expertise are Kabuki Syndrome, Williams Syndrome, Supravalvular Aortic Stenosis, and Pulmonary Supravalvular Stenosis.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Kabuki Syndrome, Williams Syndrome, Supravalvular Aortic Stenosis, and Pulmonary Supravalvular Stenosis.

-Dina Schott practices in Heerlen, Netherlands.
+Dina Schott practices practicing medicine in Heerlen, Netherlands.
 Ms. Schott is rated as an Elite expert by MediFind in the treatment of Kabuki Syndrome.
-Her top areas of expertise are Kabuki Syndrome, Pediatric Growth Hormone Deficiency, Growth Hormone Deficiency (GHD), Hypopituitarism, and Hormone Replacement Therapy (HRT).
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Kabuki Syndrome, Pediatric Growth Hormone Deficiency, Growth Hormone Deficiency (GHD), Hypopituitarism, and Hormone Replacement Therapy (HRT).

 Published Date: November 01, 2022